pradeep-mishra/gola/README.md

 The Gola framework is based on Fiber, godotenv, and mongo library.

-It's very opinionated on how code should be structured.
+It's very opinionated on how the code should be structured.

 #### Prerequisite